rindow/rindow-openblas/README.md

 - https://github.com/xianyi/OpenBLAS/releases

 ### Install VC15 or VC16
-Developing PHP extensions for php7.2,php7.3 and php7.4 requires VC15 instead of the latest VC.
+Developing PHP extensions for php7.x requires VC15 instead of the latest VC.

 - Install Microsoft Visual Studio 2019 or later installer
 - Run Installer with vs2017 build tools option.

-Developing PHP extensions from php8.0 requires VS16.
+Developing PHP extensions from php8.x, requires VS16.
 You can use Visual Studio 2019.

 ### Build OpenBLAS for pure MSVC from sources
 If you want to build the OpenBLAS on MSVC with static library instead you use pre-build binary on our site, you can build it yourself.